25+ Business Goal Examples for Growing Teams

 You're busy.
 Your team is busy.
 But are you actually moving the needle?

-Most startups aren’t short on ideas.
-They’re short on focus.
+Most growing teams aren't short on ideas.
+They're short on focus.
 The roadmap is packed.
 The Slack channels are buzzing.
 But by the end of the quarter, you're still asking:

 What did we actually accomplish?